Preparing for School during COVID-19

 Staff and students will wash/sanitize their hands upon entering the classroom and before exiting the classroom.

-Each class will have their own set of art supplies and toys, so no sharing of items between classes.
-All toys and surfaces in the building are cleaned before and after every class.
+All toys and surfaces, including tables, chairs, and doorknobs in the building are cleaned before and after every class.

 The Department of Health regulates what is to be done if we have a suspected or confirmed case of COVID-19 reported.
 Please be sure to call our Emergency COVID Line, available 24 hours/day, to notify us right away if your student or a parent/caregiver has a suspected or confirmed case of COVID-19 or has been in close contact to someone with a confirmed case of COVID-19.
 Emergency COVID Line: 206-799-5045